-MEPs have approved new rules that will allow users to enjoy their online film subscriptions when travelling in the EU the same way they do at home.
+From 1 April new rules make it possible for Europeans to enjoy their online film subscriptions when they travel in another EU country the same they do at home.

 The new rules do not only applies to TV series and films, but also to other digital products such as e-books and songs.